Grypto-kali/Osuduck/README.md

 - It creates a new directory named "osuduck" in the user's TEMP directory.
 - It downloads the osu! installer using PowerShell from the official osu! website.
 - It executes the osu! installer.
-- Finally, it exits the Command Prompt.
+- Finally, it exits the Command Prompt and you hear "Welcome to osu!"